-A grantee must register as a vendor with the State of Minnesota's SWIFT System (https://mn.gov/mmb/accounting/swift/) prior to executing a grant contract with OHE.
+A grantee must register and complete setup as a vendor with the State of Minnesota's SWIFT System (https://mn.gov/mmb/accounting/swift/) prior to executing a grant contract with OHE.
 The grantee's federal tax identification number is required to complete registration.
-Contracts and grant reimbursement will be processed through the SWIFT vendor portal.
-Grantees who are already registered as vendors but do not remember information, should contact Minnesota Management and Budget (MMB) vendor helpline at (651) 201-8106 or <a href="mailto:effective.effect
+Contracts and grant reimbursement will be finalized within the SWIFT vendor portal.
+Grantees who are already established as vendors but do not remember information, should contact Minnesota Management and Budget (MMB) vendor helpline at (651) 201-8106 or efthelpline.mmb@state.mn.us.